mlrun/mlrun/docs/feature-store/transformations.md

    The period determines the step size to slide.
 The period must be an integral divisor of the window size.

    For example, a feature-set contains stock trading data including the specific bid price for each bid at any given time.
-You want to add aggregate features that show the minimal and maximal bidding price over all the bids in the last 60 minutes, evaluated (sliding) at a 10 minute interval, per stock ticker (which is the entity in question).
+You can add aggregate features that show the minimal and maximal bidding price over all the bids in the last 60 minutes, evaluated (sliding) at a 10 minute interval, per stock ticker (which is the entity in question).
    To perform that, add the following code: